patrickroberts/typed-scheduler/README.md

 # typed-scheduler
-A TaskScheduler module written in TypeScript for concurrency-limiting and rate-limiting
+A Scheduler written in TypeScript for concurrency-limiting and rate-limiting

 ## [Docs][1] | [Github][2] | [npm][3]